faraday-techno/relay-pro/docs/README.md

 1. Go to the [Chrome Webstore product page](https://chrome.google.com/webstore/detail/amazon-relay-pro/peionlgkagofbcdmkjmnjfbpnfchdkal?hl=en&gl=US&authuser=0)
 2. Click Buy button
 3. Complete the payment process ✍🏼
-4. Get the extension installed to your browser
+4. Get the extension installed on your browser

 # How to use
 1. Go to the [Amazon Relay Loadboard](https://relay.amazon.com/tours/loadboard?)